-• It's exactly the same as van Inwagen's Jane case.
-The conclusion:
+It's exactly the same as Kane's Hawaii vs Colorado case.

+Kane's conclusion:

-• For reasons such as these, people have argued through the centuries that undetermined free choices would be "arbitrary," "capricious," "random," "irrational," "uncontrolled," and "inexplicable," not really free and responsible choices at all.
+"For reasons such as these, people have argued through the centuries that undetermined free choices would be "arbitrary," "capricious," "random," "irrational," "uncontrolled," and "inexplicable," not really free and responsible choices at all."
 (Kane, p.
 5)

-"Extra factors" to the rescue
+"Extra factors" to the rescue?

 - "I call these familiar libertarian strategies for making sense of free will "extra factor" strategies.
 The idea behind them is that, since indeterminism leaves it open which way an agent will choose or act, some "extra" kind of causation or agency must be postulated over and above the natural flow of events to account for the agent's going one way or another" (Kane, p.
-6) - The agent (Jane) herself, who seems to stand outside the physical chain of causes and effects, causes the currentpulse in Jane's brain to go a particular way.
+6) - The agent (Jane) herself, who seems to stand outside the physical chain of causes and effects, causes the current-pulse in Jane's brain to go a particular way. - (This 'agent causation' doesn't reduce to the more familiar causation by events.)